Estimated reading time: 14 minutes

 As the fourth most popular destination abroad for Brits, Canada remains near the top of the places expats want to live.

-With around 603,000 British national residents, the country stands apart as a state offering relaxed living, a stable economy, family-friendly communities, and of course, glorious landscapes.
+With around 603,000 British national residents, the country stands apart as a state offering relaxed living, a stable economy, family-friendly communities, and glorious landscapes.

 Table of contents